Balanced Subsampling for Big Data with Categorical Covariates

-The use and analysis of massive data are challenging due to the high storage and computational cost.
-Subsampling algorithms are popular to downsize the data volume and reduce the computational burden.
-Existing subsampling approaches focus on data with numerical covariates.
-Although big data with categorical covariates are frequently encountered in many disciplines, the subsampling plan has not been well established.
-In this paper, we propose a balanced subsampling approach for reducing data with categorical covariates.
-The selected subsample achieves a combinatorial balance among values of covariates and therefore enjoys three desired merits.
-First, a balanced subsample is nonsingular and thus allows the estimation of all parameters in ANOVA regression.
-Second, it provides the optimal parameter estimation in the sense of minimizing the generalized variance of the estimated parameters.
-Third, the model trained on a balanced subsample provides robust predictions in the sense of minimizing the worst-case prediction error.
-We demonstrate the usefulness of the balanced subsampling over existing data reduction methods in extensive simulation studies and a real-world application.
+\begin{quotation} {\it Abstract:} Supervised learning under measurement constraints is a common challenge in statistical and machine learning.
+In many applications, despite extensive design points, acquiring responses for all points is often impractical due to resource limitations.
+Subsampling algorithms offer a solution by selecting a subset from the design points for observing the response.
+Existing subsampling methods primarily assume numerical predictors, neglecting the prevalent occurrence of big data with categorical predictors across various disciplines.
+This paper proposes a novel balanced subsampling approach tailored for data with categorical predictors.
+A balanced subsample significantly reduces the cost of observing the response and possesses three desired merits.
+First, it is nonsingular and, therefore, allows linear regression with all dummy variables encoded from categorical predictors.
+Second, it offers optimal parameter estimation by minimizing the generalized variance of the estimated parameters.
+Third, it allows robust prediction in the sense of minimizing the worst-case prediction error.
+We demonstrate the superiority of balanced subsampling over existing methods through extensive simulation studies and a real-world application.